Volumetrics-io/mrjs/.github/pull_request_template.md

 ## Required to Merge

 - [ ] **PASS** - all necessary actions must pass (excluding the auto-skipped ones)
+- [ ] **TEST IN HEADSET** - [main dev-testing-example](https://github.com/Volumetrics-io/mrjs/tree/main/samples/index.html) and any of the other [examples](https://github.com/Volumetrics-io/mrjs/tree/main/samples/examples) still work as expected
 - [ ] **TITLE** - make sure the pr's title is updated appropriately as it will be used to name the commit on merge
 - [ ] **BREAKING CHANGE**
   - make a pr in the [documentation repo](https://github.com/Volumetrics-io/documentation) that updates the manual docs to match the breaking change